math-dojo/question-service/README.md

-And you can test it by publishing a question object and retreiving it by with requests requests to: http://localhost:7071/api/question question objects have this JSON format
+And you can test it by publishing a question object and retreiving it by with requests requests to: http://localhost:7071/api/question question objects have this JSON format:

  {

   "questionTitle": "lorem",

   "questionBody": "lorem",

   "sampleAnswer": "lorem",

   "hints": [

     "lorem"

   ],

   "successRate": 0,

   "difficulty": "easy",

   "solved": false

 }

 ## Deploying to Azure Function